EXCLUSIVE-S.Africa in talks with Huawei subsidiary to settle lawsuit over hiring

 Huawei Technologies South Africa confirmed it had "entered into talks to reach a settlement agreement" and that the court case had been stayed pending an outcome.

-(Reporting by Nqobile Dludla Editing by Promit Mukherjee, Joe Bavier and Mark Potter)
+(Reporting by Nqobile Dludla in Johannesburg Editing by Promit Mukherjee, Mark Potter and Matthew Lewis)

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))